- Opening Hours

 - Make sure you are able to take it easy for the rest of the day.
 No vigorous exercise or heavy lifting.

-New patients are welcome to join our Practice.
+New patients are welcome to join our Practice although you may need to join a waiting list initially depending on doctor availability.
 We prefer that your first appointment is a longer appointment so that we can collect your health information and perform a thorough physical examination.
 At this appointment, you will be seen by our nurse first then the doctor.
 Please bring any information such as results or scans that may be helpful in your care.

 We also need you to bring along some form of Photo ID, either a drivers licence, passport or a state issued photo ID will suffice.
 Your Medicare Card is also required so we can enter the details into your file.
 These documents take only moments to download from the government websites (see links below).
 If you wish you can log onto these sites using the practice Wi-Fi.